CIDgravity/cidg-docs/content/en/storage-providers/manage/playground/index.md

 If the proposal is accepted, a green success mark will be display on the right.

-You will also find the pricing model and the storage acceptance logic used for this deal
+You will also get the information of the matching pricing model and storage acceptance logic.

 {{< img src="success-accepted.png" alt="Deal proposal has been accepted" >}}

 ### General rejection

-If the proposal has been rejected, you will find the reason in the box located on the right
+If the proposal has been rejected, you will find the reason in the box located on the right.

 {{< img src="error-rejected.png" alt="Deal proposal has been rejected" >}}

 ### Acceptance logic rejection

-In the event that your proposal faces rejection as a consequence of the applied storage acceptance logic, the rejection status will be prominently displayed in the results box located on the right-hand side.

-{{< alert icon="tip" >}}
-All variables are automatically substituted with the actual values used in the simulation, which aids in providing a clear understanding of the specific reasons for the rejection, thus facilitating the debugging and troubleshooting process.
-{{< /alert >}}
+In the event the proposal is rejected.
+The matching acceptance logic detailled resolution will be displayed.
+Need some practice but it's very powerful for understanding and troubleshooting acceptance logic.

 For example, using the following storage acceptance logic: